ardacetinkaya/Blazor.Console/README.md

 Adding commands to Blazor.CommandLine is not complicated.
 First create a command class, implement it with ```BaseCommand``` .
 Then add the command(s) to the BlazorCommandLine's Commands as below;

 Within custom command's constructor it is easy to add options to the command.
-Also command arguments can be enabled for the command as ```System.CommandLine.Experimental```
+Also command arguments can be enabled for the command as ```System.CommandLine```

 To implement the command's main execution just override Execute() or ExecuteAsync() method.